alphagov/govuk-developer-docs/source/manual/alerts/outstanding-security-updates.html.md

 and our Nagios check accounts for that by delaying alerts for up to 24hrs.

-To see which packages are outstading you can use the apt.security\_updates Fabric task.
+To see which packages are outstanding you can use the `apt.security_updates` Fabric task.

 Before running an unattended upgrade manually it's worth checking why it failed to run.
 Logs of the previous runs can be found in